material-motion/material-motion/concepts/runtimes.md

 ## Associating Intentions

-Runtime Intention registration is transactional.

-You start a transaction to begin registering Intentions with a Runtime.
+You start a Transaction to begin registering Intentions with a Runtime.

 ![Runtime](../_assets/RuntimeDiagram.png)